Photo by Oktaviani Marvikasari.

 But a California environmental group found there’s a fly in the ointment, so to speak: They tested 10 (out of 100) common brands of fish oils and found them to be high in carcinogenic and toxic polychlorinated biphenyls, or PCBs.
 The chemicals were banned in the US 30 years ago, which just goes to show how toxins stick around in our environment once we let those genies out of the bottle.
 (This is a good thing to remember at a time when even the stalwart European Union is sanctioning new genetically engineered potatoes.)

 California has a labeling law that, the environmental groups say, requires these fish-oil purveyors to list PCBs on the bottle, and they’ve just filed a lawsuit to this effect. (more…)

-There’s big money in medications for depression.
-And research consistently finds that drugs such as Prozac and Wellbutrin help many people who take them.
+There’s big money in medications for depression, and drugs such as Prozac and Wellbutrin help many people who take them.
 But a growing body of research finds people getting sugar pills instead of meds also feel better —making some researchers wonder if the drugs are “nothing more than expensive Tic Tacs.”
 That was the conclusion of a January 2010 study (“Listening to Prozac but Hearing Placebo”) published in the prestigious Journal of the American Medical Association.
 The findings raise a moral dillemma: If patients feel better because they believe in the medications, is it right to tell them the improvement is all in their heads?
 Another question is whether drugs should be the starting point for depression, or a last resort if natural therapies like exercise, probiotics, fish oil and others don’t quite lift the dark clouds.

 Photo by Oktaviani Marvikasari.